onebeyond/git-pills/docs/pills/git-status.md

 ###  `git status -u[mode] | --untracked-files[mode]`
 Allow us to select if we want to show untracked files, the `mode` options are:
-- `no`: Only shows tracked files
+- `no`: only shows tracked files
-- `normal`: Shows untacked files and directories
+- `normal`: shows untacked files and directories
-- `all`: Shows individual files in untracked directories
+- `all`: shows individual files in untracked directories

 ```bash
 > git status -uall